IEvangelist/davidpine.net/content/blog/imposter-syndrome.md

 ### Positivity

-If you want to see a blackhole, bear witness to how negitivity spreads through an office.
-A single person with a bad additude can "infect" others and really be a drain!
+If you want to see a blackhole, bear witness to how negativity spreads through an office.
+A single person with a bad attitude can "infect" others and really be a drain!
 Be the one who combats that, be the person who seeks out the positive aspects of every situation.
 I'm the guy who says "it could always be worse", because it literally could.
 I act as the voice of reason -- and pure myself into living as a positive influence on the team.